neutron-org/dex-quint-model/modelReport.md

 Once a model is developed, there are two main ways in going about checking the properties of it.
 The first one is by doing bounded model checking---a way to inspect _all possible behaviors up to a certain length_.

-With Quint, model checking can be done either using a symbolic model checker Apalache, which encodes the whole model as a logical formula and uses a solver to solve it; or using a enumerative model checker TLC, which explores all possible states of the model evolution in a breadth-first manner.
+With Quint, model checking can be done either using a symbolic model checker Apalache, which encodes the whole model as a logical formula and uses a solver to solve it; or using an enumeration-based model checker TLC, which explores all possible states of the model evolution in a breadth-first manner.

 Unfortunately, the model of the DEX, which captures different actions and exact computations in them, could not be meaningfully checked either with Apalache or with TLC.
 To give the idea of the complexity of the input space.
 - At every step, we choose between 7 actions.
 For each of them, we also have to non-deterministically choose parameters.
 In model checking, non-deterministically means that all possibilities are accounted for.
-- If, for every parameter, (ticks, fees, amounts, token, users, etc) we pick from a set of only 2 values (severily constraining the model), it is still too big of a state space.
+- If, for every parameter, (ticks, fees, amounts, token, users, etc) we pick from a set of only 2 values (severely constraining the model), it is still too big of a state space.
-  - Considering how many parameters we have for each action of the 7 actions (some og them have more parameters than others):
+  - Considering how many parameters we have for each action of the 7 actions (some of them have more parameters than others):
     - (2² + 2⁷ + 2⁷ + 2⁵ + 2 + 2 + 2) = 298
     - This means, for each step in this scenario, we'd have 298 possible transitions to make
 - If we want to model check the model of executions of up to 4 steps, this would have to check 298⁴ = 7886150416 possible states